OmniFysics: Towards Physical Intelligence Evolution via Omni-Modal Signal Processing and Network Optimization: Methodology

 \subsection{Training Strategy}

-To achieve comprehensive multimodal alignment and generation, we implement a four-stage training strategy: (i) modality-specific pre-training to cultivate independent modal experts; (ii) omni-modal joint training to integrate these capabilities into a unified space; (iii) audio generation; and (iv) image generation integration (see Figure~\ref{fig:training_stage}).
+To achieve comprehensive multimodal alignment and generation, we adopt a four-stage strategy: (i) modality pre-training, (ii) omni-modal joint training, (iii) audio generation, and (iv) image generation integration (see Figure~\ref{fig:training_stage}).
 Formally, let $\mathcal{M}_{\theta}$ denote the multimodal LLM.
-Throughout these stages, given an instruction example $\xi=(x^{(t)},x^{(v)},x^{(a)},y)$, we pack all available inputs into a unified conditioning sequence $H$:
+Given an instruction example $\xi=(x^{(t)},x^{(v)},x^{(a)},y)$, we pack all inputs into a unified conditioning sequence $H$: \begin{small}

-where $\mathrm{Pack}(\cdot)$ applies the TMRoPE and time-interleaving schemes.
+\end{small} where $\mathrm{Pack}(\cdot)$ applies the TMRoPE and time-interleaving schemes.
 This unified representation $H$ serves as the conditioning context for all subsequent generation tasks.